 On March 26, 2021, we, through a joint venture, or the Company JV, between us and affiliates of our sponsor acquired 25% of the interests, which we refer to as the Company Interests, in a Delaware Statutory Trust, CF Summerfield Multifamily DST, or Summerfield DST, which owns a multifamily residential property located in Landover, MD, or Summerfield Property.
-The Company JV is currently owned 100% by our operating partnership.
-The remaining 75% of the interests in the Summerfield DST are owned by affiliates of our sponsor and were sold to third-party investors through a private placement transaction, or the DST Offering, the dealer manager of which was Cantor Fitzgerald & Co.
-The Summerfield DST's trust manager is a wholly-owned subsidiary of our operating partnership and its master tenant is a joint venture between a wholly-owned subsidiary of our operating partnership (90%) and affiliates of Hamilton Zanze (10%).
+The remaining 75% of the interests in the Summerfield DST were owned by affiliates of our sponsor and were sold to third-party investors through a private placement transaction, or the DST Offering, the dealer manager of which was Cantor Fitzgerald & Co.
+The Summerfield DST's trust manager is a wholly-owned subsidiary of our operating partnership.